ryujignh/100-days-of-code/log.md

 ### Day 2: 3/9/2020

-**Today's Progress**: Understood props and states, data binding and evend hundler
+**Today's Progress**: Understood props and states, data binding and event handler

 **Thoughts:** Getting used to a new framework is awesome.